SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey-example/README.md

 Beside the initialization of the bundle, it includes the generation of three different clients:
 * Generic Platform client
 * Generic External client
 * External client using an interface that describes the API to generate a proxy
+* Generic External client with custom configurations

 The [integration test](./src/test/java/org/sdase/commons/client/jersey/JerseyClientExampleIT.java) shows how to setup a mock using the [`sda-commons-client-jersey-wiremock-testing`](../sda-commons-client-jersey-wiremock-testing/README.md)